 # Lite Client Protocol

 In addition to the native IBC connections, we also provide a lite client for anyone who requested data from our oracle to verify the validity of the result they received.
-An instance of this client exists on each of the blockchains to which Band has previously integrated.
+An instance of this client exists on each of the blockchains to which Band has integrated.

 - that the proof received in the request can be used to construct a valid block header